 Speaking of comfort, this shoe comes with enough flexibility and ultra breathability which ensures cool feet and stress-free feet after completing kettlebell training.
 The mesh upper allows enough air to flow and helps to maintain a natural feet shape during a workout.

 Plus, this lightweight shoe is made of recycled material making it an environmentally friendly shoe.
 The lacing system of this shoe is not standard and becomes untied quite often.

-Besides, the toe box is more than average and lets you take full advantage of kettlebell clean, snatch, and squat.
+Besides, the toe box is more than average and lets you take full advantage of kettlebell cleaning, snatching, and squatting.
 A comfortable toe stretching ensures a more balanced workout.

 Moreover, the EVA bloom sole is pretty firm with slight cushioning which creates less pressure on joints during kettlebell swing.
-As well as, give back enough energy which aids to continue long kettlebell swing sessions smoothly.
+As well as give back enough energy which aids in continuing long kettlebell swing sessions smoothly.

-Furthermore, the rubber outsole provides enough traction that helps you to maintain outstanding stability.
+Furthermore, the rubber outsole provides enough traction that help you maintain outstanding stability.
 Sadly, the price tag of this barefoot shoe is extremely high compared to its competitor.

 All-inclusive, the Vivobarefoot Primus Lite III definitely deserves to be on the first raw of your workout shoe rack.